enaughton/blog-2021/src/posts/just-pivot-2022-goals.md

 Talking with [Justin Jackson](https://twitter.com/mijustin), he mentioned that is how he got his first shot in tech.
 I think it is the way to go.
 I am willing to do whatever it takes and learn along the way.
 That first "Ya, we will give you a shot".
 This company will get one of the hardest working and dedicated people on their team.

 I am a Team Player.
 I will make sure customers are delighted, and supported.
 I can also jump in on developing quick landing pages for events and or other coding issues.
+I can host and moderate podcasts, events, and be very present when a customer has been struggling with the products.

 I love talking to builders as well, so jumping in a product meeting to walk through feedback from customers.